National Association of Letter Carriers: Membership and politics

 Like most other unions in the United States, the NALC, and most of its rank and file, is involved politically and has largely supported the Democratic Party, although has been critical of Democrats on occasion, such as President Lyndon B. Johnson when he vetoed a postal pay raise in the mid-1960s.
 The union has also supported a number of individual Republican candidates.

 Prior to the Postal Reorganization Act of 1970, the United States Postal Service was a federal executive department under the name Post Office Department, and the Postmaster General was member of the Cabinet.
 The rate of postal pay was set by the Congress by federal law, meaning that the Postal Service and its employees were deeply affected by Congress.
 The NALC strongly supported the Postal Reorganization Act.

-NALC's expertise has traditionally been in lobbying than in traditional labor-management relations and collective bargaining.
+NALC's expertise has traditionally been in lobbying rather than in traditional labor-management relations and collective bargaining.
 Like all federal agencies under the Taft–Hartley Act, the Postal Service is an "open shop," and no one can be compelled to join the NALC or any other union as a condition of gaining or continuing employment with the government.
 Other federal laws prohibit letter carriers, like other public employees, from striking.
 Nonetheless, over 93 percent of all working letter carriers are members of the NALC and the union is now recognized as the collective bargaining agent for all city carriers.

 The NALC distinguishes itself from other unions in several ways.
 For example, membership is completely voluntary; NALC states that its membership includes 277,000 active and retired members, including approximately 180,000 active city delivery letter carriers employed by the U.S. Postal Service, either as full-time letter carriers or part-time carriers known as "city carrier assistants".
 NALC also refers to its chapters as "branches" rather than "locals".

 NALC developed its own retirement community for its members in Nalcrest, Florida.
 It also operates a mutual benefit association which sells life insurance to members and has its own health benefit plan—the NALC Health Benefit Plan—which predates the Federal Employees Health Benefit Plan, in which letter carriers (as federal employees) also participate.